Timpanogos Storytelling Festival: Festival origins

-Ashton recognized in the storytelling festival the idea she was searching for.
-A festival brings people together and increases understanding by allowing them to communicate through stories.
-It fosters the simple, old community and family values—family members and neighbors talking with each other again, sharing family history and experiences.
-A storytelling festival is an active experience, not passive entertainment.

-The Friends launched the first Timpanogos Storytelling Festival just eight months after Ashton presented the idea.
+Ashton recognized in the storytelling festival the idea she was searching for and The Friends launched the first Timpanogos Storytelling Festival eight months later.
 The Ashton family opened their home to the community, set up performance areas on their property, and persuaded neighbors to do the same.
 Three Eastern storytellers of national fame and local talent including James Arrington, Marvin Payne, and Gaye Beeson performed for two days.

-News of the Festival spread rapidly.
-By the second year, the Friends had expanded the hours of the Festival, planned an additional evening performance at the Scera Theater, borrowed another field for a fourth performance tent, and invited school groups to the Friday morning performances.
-Five of the best storytellers in the nation were on the program, and auditions had been held to determine the successful regional tellers.
+By the second year, the Friends had expanded the hours of the festival, planned an additional evening performance at the Scera Theater, borrowed another field for a fourth performance tent, and invited school groups to the Friday morning performances.
+Five national storytellers were on the program, and auditions had been held to determine the regional tellers.
 Acoustic musicians performed during the intermissions throughout the day, supplementing performances by storytellers on the fiddle, banjo, harmonica, and spoons.